DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

      - only execution of tests affected by changes
      - ability to see the code coverage in real-time
      - ability to easily just run one test
-         - which with the real-time coverage, provides a much better way to debug that the normal &#39;debug/breakpoint model&#39;
+         - which with the real-time coverage, provides a much better way to debug that the normal 'debug/breakpoint model'
      - ability to run all the tests impacted by an code change (blast radious of code changes)

  - the power of sub-second execution
     - when tests require more than 1 sec to run, there is some problem somewhere
     - only full end-to-end test should take that long
-    - power of &#39;surrogate dependencies&#39; (link to presentation)
+    - power of 'surrogate dependencies' (link to presentation)
  - we need similar capabilities for cloud infrasture
- - add ideas from Bret Victor&#39;s [Inventing on principle](https://vimeo.com/36579366) presentation (name the need for inventors to be close to what they create and have quick feedback)
+ - add ideas from Bret Victor's [Inventing on principle](https://vimeo.com/36579366) presentation (name the need for inventors to be close to what they create and have quick feedback)